 Selling to the right customer, means starting at the very top of your revenue funnel.
 Marketing must target the right kinds of customers, and sales must quickly disqualify those who aren’t fit.
 The churn itself is only the tip of the iceberg; Biggest cost is the opportunity cost of applying resources to the wrong customers, and, inevitably, doubling down on those customers when they struggle.
 These resources could have gone to helping other customers who have a greater opportunity for higher customer LTV.
 Your marketing message and your brand are empowered by the right content, which needs to be put in the right context in front of the right people at the right time.

-When a company is scaling, the communication and message of the right customer commitment must be consistent and continually reaffirmed throughout the organization.
-This alignment will drive the top of the funnel activity through your marketing and demand-generation efforts: to sales, to onboarding/professional services, to customer success, and back to product, building on your promoters (NPS) and ultimately leading to reduced churn and improved expansion results.
+When a company is scaling, alignment will drive the top of the funnel activity through your marketing and demand-generation efforts: to sales, to onboarding/professional services, to customer success, and back to product, building on your promoters (NPS) and ultimately leading to reduced churn and improved expansion results.

-It’s important to also have a scalable mechanism in place to capture the customer profile so you’re able to track and assess the ideal customers, including important metrics such as resource allocation, CAC, net churn, and customer LTV.
-Prioritize a scalable system to capture churn reasons and to analyze these data on a regular basis.
+Prioritize a scalable system to capture churn reasons and to analyze data on a regular basis.
 Understand what percent of churns were driven by poor adoption, what percent was driven by product fit issues or product gaps versus customer needs, and what percent were driven by factors that were outside your control, such as merger, acquisition, restructuring, bankruptcy or a pandemic.

 Your customer success leadership is incented to reduce churn and partner with sales to accelerate expansion.
 Are your sales leaders incented to reduce churn?
-Customer LTV, NPS and minimizing churn are some of the critical key performance indicators (KPIs) for any SaaS company’s success and valuation, doesn’t it make sense for all functional leaders to share those variables in their incentives?
+ARR & NRR are some of the critical key performance indicators (KPIs) for any SaaS company’s success and valuation, doesn’t it make sense for all functional leaders to share those variables in their incentives?
 Do your sales and customer success organizations report to a chief revenue officer who holds a holistic view of both new business and retained business to help drive the right decisions about which customers to target and which ones to walk away from?